-In 2017, UEX commenced exploration on the 1.5 km long Yalowega Uranium Trend along strike to the northeast of the Ken Pen Zone.
-As the trend is known to host mineralization along its entire length, UEX believes that both the basement-hosted uranium potential and the unconformity potential where the lower breccia structure intersects the unconformity northwest of the Yalowega Trend are both vastly underexplored.
+In 2017, UEX commenced exploration on the 1.5 km long Yalowega Uranium Trend (the "Trend") along strike to the northeast of the Ken Pen Deposit.
+As the Trend is known to host mineralization along its entire length, UEX believes that both the basement-hosted uranium potential and the unconformity potential, where the lower breccia structure intersects the unconformity northwest of the Trend, are both vastly underexplored.
 Management continues to be very optimistic about the opportunities for additional discoveries along the Trend.
-In addition, UEX has completed follow-up drilling at Paul Bay and Ken Pen to answer key questions related to the upcoming NI 43-101 resource report.
+In addition, UEX completed follow-up drilling at Paul Bay and Ken Pen to answer key questions related to the upcoming NI 43-101 resource report.